leouieda/python-hawaii-2017/README.md

 other things that you will actually need to do on a daily basis.

 **Bring**:
-Students must bring their own computers (Mac, Windows, or Linux) with the required software already installed (see [What to install](what-to-install) below).
+Participants must bring their own computers (Mac, Windows, or Linux) with the required software already installed (see [What to install](what-to-install) below).
 [Contact me](http://www.leouieda.com/contact/) if you need any help **before**